raijenki/ternary-decomposer/README.md

 # Ternary Decomposer
 This was built for the Geological Survey of Brazil.
 The application takes as input a 16 million RGB geotiff file and decomposes it in 27 layers.
+The georeferencing of the output files is the same as the input.

 ## Dependencies
 * GDAL (and libgdal-dev)
 * Numpy